-CLC follows a best practice approach to Board Elections, in which the Nominating Committee undertakes a formal process to review candidates and develop a final recommended slate to present to the membership.
+CLC follows a best practice approach to board elections, in which the Nominating Committee undertakes a formal process to review candidates and develop a final recommended slate to present to the membership.
 This slate of candidates includes one recommended individual for each available position.

-For the 2013 election, the CLC Nominating Committee considered all candidates whose names were put forward during the nominations process.
+For the 2016 election, the CLC Nominating Committee considered all candidates whose names were put forward during the nominations process.
 In order to be eligible for consideration, a candidate must be a Certified Child Life Specialist and a CLC member in good standing, with demonstrated leadership abilities and a history of active engagement in the organization and/or the child life profession.
 For more information about the skills and attributes of a desirable candidate for the Board of Directors, please refer to Board Position Information.